gmcadams1/mastermind-solver/README.md

 	For a GA Player, type 'GA'
 Enter Player type:
 ```
-If type HUMAN entered, the game will be iteractive.
+If type HUMAN entered, the game will be interactive.
 Otherwise, a number of games will be played by an AI player of the specified type.

 Second, enter selection 2 to specify the number of "codes" will exist in each game (a standard Mastermind game has 4 codes):
 ```